 The following activities help me provide excellent service to my clients:

-- I am trained in many counseling methods, which have been shown to get results.
+I am trained in many counseling methods that have been shown to get results.

 3. I am sensitive to those with different cultural backgrounds, sexual orientations (LGBT), and religious or spiritual affiliations